Why Are Goals So Important to Wellness?Apr 18, 2022

-This month I’ve been writing about goals, which is an apt topic I think as we begin a new year.
-Now obviously terms like “goal-setting” can be somewhat overused, especially amongst the personal-development crowd, so today I thought I’d take a moment to examine why exactly goals are so important for us.
-Here’s a quick list:
+Terms like “goal-setting” can be somewhat overused, especially among the personal-development crowd, so today I thought I’d take a moment to examine why exactly goals are so important for us in a tangible way.

 1. Goals give us direction on a large scale.

 They tell us where our life is going.
 Without them we tend to flounder and move sideways at best or even go backwards.
-If you don’t believe me, then just try going through all of 2021 without any goals and see how you feel and where you end up by December of this year (that isn’t an actual suggestion, by the way).
+If you don’t believe me, then just try going through all of this year without any goals and see how you feel and where you end up by December (that isn’t an actual suggestion, by the way).
 Bottom line: We human beings need goals to act as our compass and map.

 2. Goals give us structure in the near-term.